Sevnica: Mass graves

 Sevnica is the site of four known mass graves associated with the Second World War.
 Three of them contain the remains of undetermined victims.
 The Vrtača Mass Grave (Grobišče Vrtača) is located in the woods 50 m west of the hamlet of Vrtača.
 The Florian Street Mass Grave (Grobišče ob Florjanski ulici) is located on the north edge of a large field next to a small woods.
 The Hraste Mass Grave (Grobišče na Hrastah) is located among the vineyards above the houses on Trubar Street (Trubarjeva ulica).
 The Dobrava Mass Grave (Grobišče pod Dobravo) is located in a thicket 15 m north of the house at Trubar Street no. 7.
 It contains the remains of German soldiers.

 Church

 The parish church in the town is dedicated to Saint Nicholas and belongs to the Roman Catholic Diocese of Celje.
 It was built in 1862 on the site of a 15th-century building.
 Other churches in town are dedicated to Saint Florian, the Mother of God and Saint Anne, all belonging to the same parish.

+Transport

+The Sevnica railway station is served by regional and long-distance services to Ljubljana.